-When they say peace and safety; then sudden destruction comes upon them, as travail upon a woman with child; and they shall not escape (1 Thessalonians 5:3).
+Peace and safety were slogans of the Romans Empire which crumbled.
+Scripture reveals: When they shall say peace and safety; then sudden destruction comes upon them, as travail (labor pains) upon a woman with child, and they shall not escape.
+But you are not in darkness, that that day should overtake you as a thief (1 Thessalonians 5:3-4).
 I was drawn to this text and begin to search it out more extensively.

 Peace and safety is difficult to be documented when we live in a world seemingly sitting on a powder keg with the fuse ready to be lit at any moment.
-Such comes through the acknowledgement of God; whom many are seeking to eliminate.
+Such only comes through the acknowledgement of God; whom many are seeking to eliminate.

 We live in a world saturated with filth and degradation; walking away from God towards the fleshly desires of man, seeking the pleasures of this life rather than a life in Christ!

-There are those who promise prosperity and peace for years to come; that one's future is secure; without knowledge or possibly uncaring of the text for this hour: When they shall say peace and safety; then sudden destruction comes upon them (1 Thessalonians 5:3).
+There are those who promise prosperity and peace for years to come; that one's future is secure; without knowledge or possibly uncaring of the text of this message: For when they shall say peace and safety; then sudden destruction comes upon them, as travail (labor pains) upon a woman with child; and they shall not escape (1 Thessalonians 5:3).

 Peace and safety will escape those still in darkness because they do not know the Peace-Giver.
 Jesus said: Peace I leave with you, my peace, I give to you: not as the world gives, give I to you.
 Let not your heart be troubled, neither let it be afraid (John 14:27).